RashidCodes/Data-governance/README.md

 - Documenting lessons learned
 - Receiving formal acceptance of the delivered work

-<p style="background: green; border-style: solid; border-width: 5px; border-radius: 5px; padding: 2px 1.5px">Remember that process groups are <b>not</b> mutually exclusive.
-For example, project managers must perform monitoring and controlling processes throughout the project's life span</p>
+***Remember that process groups are not mutually exclusive.
+For example, project managers must perform monitoring and controlling processes throughout the project's life span***